 The distance of Yosemite Valley Loop is only 11.5 mi (18.5 km) entire loop.
-It’s the western Yosemite Valley that offers you views of Yosemite’s significant icons, including El Capitan, Bridalveil Fall, and Sentinel Rock.
+The western Yosemite Valley offers views of Yosemite’s significant icons, including El Capitan, Bridalveil Fall, and Sentinel Rock.
 This route should take you no more than an hour with short photo stops at viewpoints.
 If you have more than 2 days, you can also park at several trailheads to go camping, hiking, climbing.
 Click on the link to see a detailed map of the loop.

 Stop at Yosemite Valley Visitor Center

 Time required – 0.5 hour

 The Valley Visitor Center is located in Yosemite Valley and is the largest and most comprehensive in terms of exhibits, books, postcards, and maps.
 Stay here for 20-30 minutes.
 In addition, the area is also picturesque, so it’s worth spending a moment.